drTakuOmics/Py_smap_v2.1/README.md

 	20. 6ek0_LSU.log: consolidated log file from target potential calculations

-INPUT FILE PARAMETERS
+## INPUT FILE PARAMETERS

 The sample_search.par file included in the landing directory includes descriptions (commented, following a \# sign) for input parameters and values expected in [your_parfile.par].
 Any line beginning with a \# sign is ignored.

-\# [function]: the compiled function to run
+	# [function]: the compiled function to run

 	function search_global

-\# [nCores]: number of GPU boards to request:
+	# [nCores]: number of GPU boards to request:

 	nCores 4

-\# [imageFile]: name of input image to search (.mrc).
+	# [imageFile]: name of input image to search (.mrc).
 The input image should already be pre-processed (i.e., corrected for gain reference, motion-corrected by frame, and summed to form a single-frame .mrc file)

 	imageFile /opt/smap/image/061518_F_0012_cropped.mrc

-\# [modelFile]: name of scattering potential volume to use for template generation (.cif file, as formatted in the examples within the models/ directory, or .mrc).
+	# [modelFile]: name of scattering potential volume to use for template generation (.cif file, as formatted in the examples within the models/ directory, or .mrc).
 If you provide an .mrc file (e.g., a scattering potential calculated from a previous search), it will use that file as the target instead of calculating a new one

 	modelFile /opt/smap/model/6ek0_LSU.cif

-\#modelFile /opt/smap/model/5j5b_monster.pdb
+	#modelFile /opt/smap/model/5j5b_monster.pdb

-\# [bFactor]: assumed B-factor for all atoms if a new scattering potential is being calculated.
+	# [bFactor]: assumed B-factor for all atoms if a new scattering potential is being calculated.
 Defaults to 0 if unlisted, and ignored if <modelFile> is a preexisting .mrc file

 	bFactor 0

-\# [outputDir]: directory for output and scratch files
+	# [outputDir]: directory for output and scratch files

 	outputDir /opt/smap/result/061518_F_0012_cropped-6ek0_LSU

-\# [aPerPix]: voxel or pitch assumed for the input image and model (in Angstroms)
+	# [aPerPix]: voxel or pitch assumed for the input image and model (in Angstroms)

 	aPerPix 1.032

-\# [defocus]: astigmatic defocus parameters for the image (units: angstroms, angstroms, degrees) (see Rohou and Grigorieff, JSB 2015)
+	# [defocus]: astigmatic defocus parameters for the image (units: angstroms, angstroms, degrees) (see Rohou and Grigorieff, JSB 2015)

 	defocus 4407.0 3189.0 -55.0

-\# search specs:
+	# search specs:

-\# [aPerPix_search]: pixel-pitch assumed for the search.
+	# [aPerPix_search]: pixel-pitch assumed for the search.
 If [aPerPix_search] differs from [aPerPix], the image and scattering potential are resampled by a factor of [aPerPix]/[aPerPix_search] for the global search and refinement steps; for the final step (particle optimization), the original non-resampled image and SP are used

 	aPerPix_search 1.5

-\# [rotationsFile] or [angle_inc]: two options to specify the set of rotations tested in the search.
+	# [rotationsFile] or [angle_inc]: two options to specify the set of rotations tested in the search.
 If [angle_inc] is used, a custom rotations file (rotations.txt) is written to the output directory during an early stage of the search.

-\# [rotationsFile] is an ASCII file (space-delimited) with a list of indexed 3x3 rotation matrices to employ during the search.
+	# [rotationsFile] is an ASCII file (space-delimited) with a list of indexed 3x3 rotation matrices to employ during the search.
 Each 3x3 rotation matrix, R, included in the file should be normalized.

-\# [angle_inc] specifies the average spacing between out-of-plane or in-plane rotations to search (you can additionally specify [psi_inc] as a new line of the .par file if you wish to provide a separate increment for in-plane rotations).
+	# [angle_inc] specifies the average spacing between out-of-plane or in-plane rotations to search (you can additionally specify [psi_inc] as a new line of the .par file if you wish to provide a separate increment for in-plane rotations).
 Note that a typical high-resolution search with a ~3 A structure uses increments of ~1.88 degrees, increasing the runtime by ~8-fold.

 	angle_inc 3.8

-\#rotationsFile /opt/smap/rotation/hopf_R3.txt
+	#rotationsFile /opt/smap/rotation/hopf_R3.txt

-\# [T_sample]: estimated sample thickness (units: nanometers).
+	# [T_sample]: estimated sample thickness (units: nanometers).
 Used together with [df_inc] to determine the range of assumed defocus planes to search

 	T_sample 200

-\# [df_inc]: defocus step-size used in the global image search (units: nanometers)
+	# [df_inc]: defocus step-size used in the global image search (units: nanometers)

 	df_inc 50

-\# microscope properties:
+	# microscope properties:

-\# [V_acc]: microscope accelerating voltage (units: volts)
+	# [V_acc]: microscope accelerating voltage (units: volts)

 	V_acc 300000.0

-\# [Cs]: spherical aberration coefficient (units: meters)
+	# [Cs]: spherical aberration coefficient (units: meters)

 	Cs 0.000001

-\# [Cc]: chromatic aberration coefficient (units: meters)
+	# [Cc]: chromatic aberration coefficient (units: meters)

 	Cc 0.0027

-\# [deltaE]: energy spread of the source (units: eV)
+	# [deltaE]: energy spread of the source (units: eV)

 	deltaE 0.7

-\# [a_i]: illumination aperture (units: radians)
+	# [a_i]: illumination aperture (units: radians)

 	a_i 0.000050

-\# optimization specs:
+	# optimization specs:

-\# [optThr]: minimum SNR (pre-flat fielded) needed to qualify a particle (cluster) for post-search refinement and optimization
+	# [optThr]: minimum SNR (pre-flat fielded) needed to qualify a particle (cluster) for post-search refinement and optimization

 	optThr 7.0

-\# [qThr]: minimum angular distance (units: degrees) separating two above-threshold CC maxima included in a cluster
+	# [qThr]: minimum angular distance (units: degrees) separating two above-threshold CC maxima included in a cluster

 	qThr 10

-\# [dThr]: minimum euclidean distance (units: Angstroms) separating two above-threshold CC maxima include in a cluster
+	# [dThr]: minimum euclidean distance (units: Angstroms) separating two above-threshold CC maxima include in a cluster

 	dThr 10

-\# [range_degrees]: angular range searched during refinement (units: degrees).
+	# [range_degrees]: angular range searched during refinement (units: degrees).
 If the [angle_inc] parameter is passed to the global search, range_degrees is automatically set to [angle_inc]

 	range_degrees 2.0

-\# [inc_degrees]: angular increment searched during refinement (units: degrees)
+	# [inc_degrees]: angular increment searched during refinement (units: degrees)

 	inc_degrees 0.5

-\# optional parameters:
+	# optional parameters:

-\# [arbThr]: threshold CC value above which all values are saved (with corresponding pixel coordinates and rotation matrix indices).
+	# [arbThr]: threshold CC value above which all values are saved (with corresponding pixel coordinates and rotation matrix indices).
 Values smaller than 6.0 may be explored but will slow down the search, and rapidly increase storage and memory demands

 	arbThr 6.0

-\# [keep_scratch_flag]: debugging flag that determines whether intermediate files in the scratch subdirectory are kept or deleted at the conclusion of a search
+	# [keep_scratch_flag]: debugging flag that determines whether intermediate files in the scratch subdirectory are kept or deleted at the conclusion of a search

 	keep_scratch_flag 0

-\# [margin_pix]: Determines the margin near the image-edges in which CC values found during the search are excluded from refinement or optimization.
+	# [margin_pix]: Determines the margin near the image-edges in which CC values found during the search are excluded from refinement or optimization.
 Intended to minimize residual edge artifacts from camera artifacts

 	margin_pix 32

-FILES INCLUDED
+## FILES INCLUDED

-README.md: this readme file

 Dockerfile: used to rebuild a containerized environment on Ubuntu 22.04 systems allowing executables in the package to be invoked from a bash shell